How much does UK car insurance cost?

 Unless you protected your no-claims, you’ll have lost some or all of your no-claims discount.
 Insurers will also see you as an increased risk and will rise premiums accordingly.

-But you might find that your insurance has gone up even if the accident wasn’t your fault and you didn’t make a claim.
+But you might find that your insurance has gone up even if the accident was not your fault and you did not make a claim.

 That might seem unfair, but it’s because insurers will sometimes decide that a history of non-fault claims make you more at risk of making a fault claim in the future.
 Again, it’s all based on statistical risk.